andrezgz/slicedom/reference/Perl-Unicode.md

 This anomaly stems from Perl's attempt to not disturb older programs that didn't use Unicode, along with Perl's desire to add Unicode support seamlessly.
 But the result turned out to not be seamless.
 (By the way, you can choose to be warned when things like this happen.
 See `encoding::warnings`.)

 `use feature 'unicode_strings'` was added, starting in Perl v5.12, to address this problem.

-## perluniprops

-Index of Unicode Version 13.0.0 character properties in Perl

-For most purposes, access to Unicode properties from the Perl core is through regular expression matches.

-This document merely lists all available properties and does not attempt to explain what each property really means.
-There is a brief description of each Perl extension; see ["Other Properties" in perlunicode](https://perldoc.perl.org/perlunicode#Other-Properties) for more information on these.
-There is some detail about Blocks, Scripts, General_Category, and Bidi_Class in [perlunicode](https://perldoc.perl.org/perlunicode), but to find out about the intricacies of the official Unicode properties, refer to the Unicode standard.
-A good starting place is <http://www.unicode.org/reports/tr44/>.
+Check [What is it people have against unicode_strings?](https://youtu.be/FlGpiS39NMY?t=3024)

 ### Properties accessible through `\p{}` and `\P{}`